 5 Best savings accounts

-Savings accounts that give you the most bang for your buck
+5 Best savings accounts that give you the most ‘bank’ for your buck

 Opening a savings account is a smart move.
-You will need a checking account to pay your bills, of course, but a savings account is a good place to stash away some of our income and put it to work for you.
-Your money will gain interest in the savings account and you’ll establish a nice rainy day fund for yourself.
+You will need a checking account to pay your bills, of course, but a savings account is a good place to stash away some of your income and put it to work for you.
+Your money will earn interest and you’ll establish a nice rainy day fund for yourself.
 So a savings account is a good idea, but which one is right for you?
 They’re not all created equal, of course.
 Check out our recommendations for the 5 best savings accounts here.

 Check out our recommendations below, and read on to learn more about what makes a good savings account.